rackerlabs/support-how-to/content/how-to/cloud-servers/using-task-states-with-server-imaging/index.md

 line.
 If you haven't used it before, here are some How-To articles to check out:

--   [Installing python-novaclient on Linux and Mac OS](/support/how-to/installing-python-novaclient-on-linux-and-mac-os)
+-   [Installing python-openstackclient on Linux and Mac OS](/support/how-to/installing-python-openstackclient-on-linux-and-mac-os)
 -   [Installing python-novaclient on Windows](/support/how-to/installing-python-novaclient-on-windows)